sethtroisi/gmp-ecm/trunk/build.vc9/readme.txt

 #undef NATIVE_REDC

+Tune
+====

-If tune is compiled and run for a particular configuration it will output a file with appropriate parameters for this configuration, after which ecmlib and ecm can be built in a tuned form.
-Running tune takes some time so don't expect a quick response if you do compile it.
+If tune is compiled and run for a particular configuration it will output a file with appropriate parameters for this configuration with a name suuch as:

+    ecm-params.h.win32.amd.new

+To use this file when building ecm and ecmlib, remove the '.new' extension.

 Tests
 =====